cryptoadvance/specter-education/content/production_setup/description.md

 - Set up fresh laptops / server
 - Download & setup pruned Bitcoin Core nodes
 - Download & setup Specter Desktop
-- HWWs setup - Update firmware - test transactions?
+- HWWs setup, update firmware, test transactions

-- Generate & Writedown Keys
+- Generate & write down Keys
 - Add devices to Specter Desktop instances
-- Create Multisig Wallet
+- Create multisig wallet
 - Send penny test to multisig wallet
-- Backup Keys on Steelplates
+- Backup keys on Steelplates

-- Delete/wipe Multisig & Device on Desktop
+- Delete/wipe multisig & device on desktop
-- Recover keys from steelplates
+- Recover keys from Steelplates
-- Send pennytest from Multisig Wallet
+- Send penny test from multisig wallet
 - Repeat recovery process?

-- Download Multisig-Backup-PDF, and put on USB & Paper
+- Download multisig backup-PDF, and put it on USB & paper
-- Prepare Security-Tamper-Proof-Bags with Steelplates & Multisig backups.
+- Prepare tamper proof-bags with Steelplates & multisig backups.
 - Additional copies of multisig backups to store where?
 - Where to store the backups?
 BayernLB?
 Degussa safe desposit boxes?

 # Open Questions
 - What kind of computers?
 - How many instances of Specter?
 Hosted?
 Each user one instance?
 - Which hardware wallets?
-Specter, Cobo...but Coldcard?
 - Key generation?
-Dices?
+Dice?
 On device?
 - Key tests - How to check if the keys still work?
 - On a daily operational basis: Who keeps the HWWs with the private keys, and where?